We have a range of learning opportunities for all ages as can be seen below.

 Once a week we conduct an assembly with prayer (Tefillah) and ethical discussions based on Jewish tradition. .

-Adult education sessions are held with the Rabbi on a Tuesday evening, 8 to 10pm and covers many of the subjects mentioned above.
-Adults can stay for both the Jewish knowledge session and the Hebrew session or just come for one or the other.
-There is also a regular study session with the Rabbi on the first Saturday of the month at 10am.
+There is a regular study session with the Rabbi on the first Saturday of the month at 10am.
 Other study sessions are held at various times throughout the year.

-Next Saturday study session on 2nd September at 10am we will be discussing Eternal soul or complex algorithms?
-An attempt of reconciliation between religion and science.
+Next Saturday study session on 7th April at 10am we will be discussing Tonight is Mimouna - the customs of Moroccan Jewry

 The Education committee run a range of events throughout the year for specific age groups as well as multi-generational activities.
 These have included; Sukkot quizzes, Havdalah, Shabbat and Kippah making evenings, cookery evenings, film nights, talks, museum trips and picnic park events, to name but a few.